This topic describes EXECUTE privileges.

 - The EXECUTE privilege has been granted to the PUBLIC group.

-When you create an SPL program in PolarDB-O, the EXECUTE privilege is automatically granted to the PUBLIC group by default.
+When you create an SPL program in PolarDB O Edition, the EXECUTE privilege is automatically granted to the PUBLIC group by default.
 Therefore, a user can immediately execute the program.

 You can run the REVOKEEXECUTE command to delete this default privilege, as shown in the following example: